SopraIt/skus_classifier/README.md

                         unlimited
   -c CUTOFF, --cutoff CUTOFF
-                        a float value indicating the cutoff percentage of the transformations to be applied, default to no transformations
+                        a float value indicating the cutoff percentage of the transformations to be applied, default to 0 (no transformations)
   -b BKG, --bkg BKG     mandatory for images with different sizes, if
                         specified, apply a squared canvas as a background, transparent if truthy, an image if a path to an